Mindgreppers/lifemaker_web/content/_index.md

 ## Heaven on Earth.
 Enlightened Human Family.
 Happiness and Auspiciousness in continuity.

-**A prosperous and happy family means a prosperous and happy individuals, society and Earth.
-No matter what the circumstances, your family can bring in the necessary change starting today!**
+**A prosperous and happy family means prosperous and happy individuals, society and Earth.
+Happiness is the real pursuit behind all our pursuits.
+It is available right here for taking!
+No matter what the circumstances, you and your family can bring in the necessary change starting today!**

 > Lifemaker is a movement towards good, for every Human (family), and all Earth.